cloverich/chronicles/README.md

 - Start the app with `CHRONICLES_RESCHEMA` to to true

 ## Development

-All of the application code lives in the `/ui` directory.
-Ignore the others :)

 The app is a typical Electron dev setup, but serves the UI from webpack dev server while in development.
 To start the app you'll need to start both the webpack dev server and electron.

 ```bash